We decide about 20,000 times every day. Some are tough decisions, others are made within split-seconds. We show you how to make good choices.

 To make good choices, narrow down your options first, and use your mind to rationally evaluate them.
 Keep your goals in mind and be aware of what is important to you when making your decision.
 Never ignore your feelings, but dare to make a decision that might scare you at first.
 And when it is time: Make the decision, stick to it, and act!

 This article has been translated from German by Karen Stankiewicz.
-You can read the original here: Entscheidungen treffen: Diese Methoden helfen diraffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Entscheidungen treffen: Diese Methoden helfen dirunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?